HOE-Team/MCSEasy/docs/README_ENG.md

 > 4.  **The author provides no warranty**.
 If using this software causes any problems, you take full responsibility.

 > [!NOTE]
-> This Traditional Chinese document was translated with the assistance of ChatGPT
+> This English document was translated with the assistance of ChatGPT